 - 1 tablespoon canola oil

-- 1 cup diced onion
+- 1 cup diced white or yellow onion

 - 8 ounces sliced button mushrooms

-- 1/4 cup all-purpose flour divided
+- 1/4 cup all-purpose flour (divided)

-- 1/2 teaspoon dried thyme
+- 1/2 teaspoon dried thyme2

-- 1/2 teaspoon dried rosemary crushed
+- 1/2 teaspoon dried rosemary (crushed)

-- 1 1/4 cups beef broth
+- 1 1/4 cups beef broth3

 - Salt and pepper

-Heat a large skillet over medium-high heat.
+- Heat a large skillet over medium-high heat.

-Season roast with salt and pepper.
+- Season roast with salt and pepper.

-Brown roast on all sides, and then remove to a plate.
+- Brown roast on all sides, and then remove to a plate.

-Stir in onions and mushrooms, and cook until beginning to soften, about 3 minutes.
+- Stir in onions and mushrooms, and cook until beginning to soften, about 3 minutes.

-Sprinkle flour and herbs over vegetables, and stir in.
+- Sprinkle flour and herbs over vegetables, and stir in.
 Cook, stirring constantly, for 1 minutes.

-Whisk in beef broth, scraping up any browned bits from the pan, and bring to boil.
+- Whisk in beef broth, scraping up any browned bits from the pan, and bring to boil.

-Pour the gravy over the roast.
+- Pour the gravy over the beef tips.

-In a bowl, add 1 cup of gravy from the slow cooker and remaining 2 tablespoons flour.
+- In a bowl, add 1 cup of gravy from the slow cooker and remaining 2 tablespoons flour.
 Stir together until combined.